iCliniq Logo

 Introduction:

-Following are the types of megaureters:
+The following are the types of megaureters:

-Nonobstructive, Nonrefluxing Megaureters: Unlike the previously mentioned types, this type is not associated with any blockage or urinary reflux along the ureter.
-This type of megaureter usually gets back to normal without any treatment.
+3. Nonobstructive, Non-refluxing Megaureters: Unlike the previously mentioned types, this type is not associated with blockage or urinary reflux along the ureter.
+It usually gets back to normal without any treatment.

 Following are the common signs and symptoms associated with megaureter:

-When a child experiences frequent urinary tract infections, or any of the symptoms mentioned above, your general physician or a urologist may ask for the following tests to make an exact diagnosis.
+When a child experiences frequent urinary tract infections or any of the symptoms mentioned above, your general physician or a urologist may ask for the following tests to make an exact diagnosis.

-Voiding Cystourethrogram (VCUG): This test is a specific type of x-ray done to diagnose vesicoureteral reflux.
-Here a dye is loaded into a catheter and is injected into the urinary bladder via the urethra.
+Voiding Cystourethrogram (VCUG): This test is a specific type of x-ray to diagnose vesicoureteral reflux.
+Here, a dye is loaded into a catheter and is injected into the urinary bladder via the urethra.
 An x-ray is taken to diagnose if there is any reflux of dye from the urinary bladder into the ureter.

 Magnetic Resonance of the Urinary Tract (Mr-U): This method provides accurate and more precise images of the kidneys and ureters than diuretic renal scans and ultrasound scans.
 However, this method is not used in small children as it might require general anesthesia or sedation.